Digital Writing: Tips, Tricks and Techniques

 A Case for Spellcheck

 LanguageTool is an online program that detects spelling, grammar, and syntax errors.
-It can be tailored to over 20 languages and specific English variants like UK, Australian, and New Zealand.
-Using a processor like LanguageTool helps learners develop style and grammar skills by running their writing through a robust filter picking up the mistakes that a standard spelling and grammar check might miss.
+Users can tailor it to over 20 languages and specific English variants like UK, Australian, and New Zealand.
+Using a processor-like LanguageTool helps learners develop style and grammar skills.
+When learners run their writing through a robust filter, it picks up the mistakes that a standard spelling and grammar check might miss.

 It is often argued that spelling and grammar checkers are reducing literacy.
-However, it has been found that new words are being produced faster, and according to a Stanford study, used in writing more than ever.
-And with spelling errors becoming increasingly fatal in job applications, we are arguably more literate and less tolerant of errors than ever.
+However, studies found that we are producing new words faster.
+According to a Stanford study, we’re using new words in writing more than ever.
+Spelling errors are becoming increasingly fatal in job applications.
+We are arguably more literate and less tolerant of errors than ever.